top of page

 Neuschwanstein Castle in Winter

-King Ludwig II’s (1845–1886) four grand palace complexes in Bavaria’s alpine region were designed as personal retreats and imaginative escapes, reflecting the romantic and eclectic spirit of the era.
-Carefully integrated into stunning natural Bavarian landscapes, they are now listed as World Heritage Sites by UNESCO for their collective ‘cultural and natural heritage considered to be of outstanding value to humanity’.
+Carefully integrated into stunning natural Bavarian landscapes, King Ludwig II’s (1845–1886) four grand palace complexes are now listed as World Heritage Sites by UNESCO for their collective ‘cultural and natural heritage considered to be of outstanding value to humanity’.

 Two Xixia imperial tombs in northwest China's Ningxia Hui Autonomous Region